 DOSAGE AND ADMINISTRATION

-For children aged about 2 years and greater, with normal renal function, doses normalized for body surface area are appropriate for both initial and incremental dosing.
-Since the Class III potency in children (see CLINICAL PHARMACOLOGY) is not very different from that in adults, reaching plasma concentrations that occur within the adult dose range is an appropriate guide.
-From pediatric pharmacokinetic data the following is recommended.
+For children aged about 2 years and older, with normal renal function, doses normalized for body surface area are appropriate for both initial and incremental dosing.
+Since the Class III potency in children is not very different from that in adults, reaching plasma concentrations that occur within the adult dose range is an appropriate guide [see CLINICAL PHARMACOLOGY].

 For children aged about 2 years or younger, the above pediatric dosage should be reduced by a factor that depends heavily upon age, as shown in the following graph, age plotted on a logarithmic scale in months.

 For a child aged 20 months, the dosing suggested for children with normal renal function aged 2 years or greater should be multiplied by about 0.97; the initial starting dose would be (30 X 0.97)=29.1 mg/m², administered three times daily.
 For a child aged 1 month, the starting dose should be multiplied by 0.68; the initial starting dose would be (30 X 0.68)=20 mg/m², administered three times daily.
 For a child aged about 1 week, the initial starting dose should be multiplied by 0.3; the starting dose would be (30 X 0.3)=9 mg/m².
 Use similar calculations for dose titration.

 Since the half-life of sotalol decreases with decreasing age (below about 2 years), time to steady-state will also increase.
 Thus, in neonates the time to steady-state may be as long as a week or longer.

 Use of sotalol in any age group with decreased renal function should be at lower doses or increased intervals between doses.
 It will take much longer to reach steady-state with any dose and/or frequency of administration.
 Closely monitor heart rate and QTc.